jentery/508v3/tabletop.md

 * Workshop your dynamics (~1.5 hours).
 Please log and save this work in your design doc.
 * Review software and other technologies to prep for next week (~30 minutes).
 Experiment with *Tabletop Simulator*.

-## Week 10: REFINE AND DIGITIZE THE PARTS.
+## Week 10: REFINE, DIGITIZE, AND FABRICATE THE PARTS.

 Prior to seminar, please:
 * Read Nicole Clouston and Jentery Sayers, "Fabrication and Research-Creation in the Arts and Humanities."